 We already have a provider for annuity rescue, what advantage does DPL bring?

 The core premise of annuity rescue is to reduce product cost when possible.
-DPL takes that premise further by looking to do more than just reduce cost, by to also meet other client needs.
-DPL consultants discuss client scenarios with advisors to provide different solutions that can help client financial plans.
-Clients can often want low-cost guaranteed income, tax efficient withdrawal strategies and/or principal protection, and DPL can provide those solutions.
+DPL takes that premise further by looking to not only reduce cost, but also meet other client needs.
+DPL consultants discuss client scenarios with advisors to provide different solutions that can improve clients' financial plans.
+Clients often want low-cost guaranteed income, tax efficient withdrawal strategies and/or principal protection, and DPL can provide these solutions.

 Are all SPIAs illiquid?

-Yes, once assets are invested into a single premium immediate annuity, they have been annuitized with the insurance carrier and turned into an income stream.
-For clients who fear “losing” to the insurance carrier, utilizing a "period certain" feature can ensure heirs receive assets should the client pass away earlier than expected.
+Yes, once assets are invested into a single premium immediate annuity (SPIA), they have been annuitized with the insurance carrier and turned into an income stream.
+For clients who fear “losing” to the insurance carrier, utilizing a "period certain" feature can ensure heirs receive assets in the event the client passes away earlier than expected.

 What product types can provide guaranteed lifetime income?